The concept of “coaching” around life issues or particular strategies of development

 If differentiation of self is, as Friedman said in 1993, a “life-long process of striving to keep one’s being in balance through a reciprocal, external, and internal process,” then a relationship with a neutral person outside the family or organization can assist individuals regardless of their place in a system.

-Members of the HC Network are available for phone and Skype conversation and distance consultation, as needed.
+Members of the HC Network are available for phone and Zoom conversation and distance consultation, as needed.
 Feel free to contact Dr. Emlyn Ott through the Healthy Congregations office or by email.

 As part of the Leadership Series, participants have the opportunity to participate in group coaching sessions.